v-kolesov/simple-flask-blog/README.md

 # simple-flask-blog
-This blog was built with Flask framework.
+This blog was built with Flask Framework + SqlAlchemy.

+## How to run it?